 Now that we saw quite a few things you can do with Wolfram Alpha let’s investigate a bit more.

-Can you optimise for Wolfram Alpha?
+Can you optimize for Wolfram Alpha?

-You can optimise your queries to get the best possible results.
+You can optimize your queries to get the best possible results.
 For instance, if you go into the Examples by Topics section, you will find some use cases on how to submit queries to Wolfram Alpha,

 I checked the statistics and data analysis section, and that is what I got,

 What about your content?
 Can the content on your website be optimised for Wolfram Alpha?
 The answer I believe is not!
 Wolfram Alpha is a computation engine.
 That means that also when a source, like Wikipedia, is taken into account, it is stripped of its narrative to show what can be considered as facts.